Scholarships your teen can (ahem, should) apply to

 To get your child successfully through high school and into college, here’s what to do, resources you can rely on, and some hurdles to expect.

-Paying for school, be it private school or college, is no small task.
+Paying for college is no small task.
 When it comes to finances, adulthood, and parents' responsibility for their child's education, determining where to draw the line can be tough.

 7 insider tips on paying for college

 Financial expert Kent Smetters outlines the good, the bad, and the highly recommended when it comes to planning for how you'll pay for college.

 Helpful tips: How to pay for college